 A lion’s roar is one of the most terrifying sounds in the animal kingdom.
-If you’re in the African savannas and happen to hear this sound, don’t think about it – just run!
+If you’re in the African savannas and happen to hear that sound, you may want to start running!

-Lions, as you may have noticed, aren’t the only animals that can roar.
+Lions, as you may already know, aren’t the only animals that can roar.
 This threatening feat can be accomplished by three other animals – tigers, leopards and jaguars.
 This isn’t a coincidence, of course; all four species belong to the same genus, Panthera.

-So what makes these animals so special?
-What is it about them that imbues them with the frightening magic of the roar?
+So, what makes these animals so special?
+What is it about them that imbues them with such a frightening roar?

 The Voice Box